Fan 3: 2008-present: Shut Up Stella and new solo music

 In 2008, Lurie formed Shut Up Stella, a pop/rock group, with Jessie Malakouti (AKA Eden XO) and Kristen Wagner.
 She left the group after they were dropped by their record label.
-In 2008 she contributed vocals on 'Don't drop a bomb', a track off of Kay Hanley's second solo album 'Weaponize'.
+In 2008 she contributed vocals on "Don't Drop a Bomb", a track off of Kay Hanley's second solo album 'Weaponize'.

 Fan_3 announced in 2010 that she is working on new music.
 She began releasing covers and original music under her given name, Allison Jayne, through Vimeo, MySpace, and YouTube.

 Influences

 Lurie has cited TLC, Destiny's Child, and Alanis Morissette as some of her influences.
 She commented in an interview with PBS Kids that she got her stage name because she likes groups with 3 people in them.
-Her music has drawn comparisons to Luscious Jackson, The Beastie Boys, and Fannypack.
+Her music has drawn comparisons to Luscious Jackson, The Beastie Boys, and Fannypack but way worse.

 Personal life

-Lurie's parents divorced when she was a child; she wrote her song "Broken Home" about the experience.
+Lurie's parents divorced when she was a child, she wrote her song "Broken Home" about the experience.
 She came out as bisexual in 2009, and graduated from Calabasas High School.